The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 - Innovation.
 Next we try to imagine possibilities that spring from our historical analysis and intelligence gathering (learning), and forecasting, risk assessment, and prediction (anticipation).
 What are some of the first, second and third order implications of the changes we expect?
 What changes and wildcards are we missing?
 What experiments might we or others do, to either gather more foresight, create, or adapt?
 This is largely a return to divergent thinking.

 - Strategy.
 Finally, we arrive at the fourth foresight practice, the only one that is covered well in typical business management and policy books.
-With strategy, we analyze all the above data and try to come up with the most resilient and high value set of actions we can, to prevent bad outcomes and achieve good ones, based on our resources and goals.
+With strategy, we analyze all the above data and try to come up with the most resilient and high value set of actions we can, to envision better futures and prevent bad outcomes, based on our resources and goals.
 We stress test those strategies those against both the future we expect and the futures we can imagine, and come up with both tactical and strategic plans, for reaching our goals, and monitoring our progress toward them.
 This again is ultimately convergent thinking.

 To understand adaptiveness in any complex system, we must pair strategic foresight with adaptive action.
 To do that, we will need to introduce Four Action Skills as well.
 Together, the Four Foresight Skills and the Four Action Skills will be called the Eight Skills of Adaptive Management.
 The Eight Skills are core practices that every manager and leader must have on their team, and they are the main Foresight+Management model we will use in this Guide.

-The Three Ps of Foresight Thinking and Output
+The Classic Foresight Pyramid: The Three Ps of Foresight Thinking

 The first good, evidence- and complexity-based model of what foresight thinking is, in my opinion, was first introduced by Alvin Toffler in 1970.
 Toffler may be the 20th century’s single most important futurist.
 He is also arguably the best known futurist of that era.
 Every one of his works is worth reading to better understand the future, even today.
 In his international bestseller, Future Shock (1970), as prescient today as when it was written, Toffler explored the social effects of the increasingly important role of accelerating change in humanity’s future.
 Toward the end of this prescient work Toffler argued that foresight thinking can be divided into three key practice types, and he suggested that division would help us to professionalize the foresight field.